openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Using `scope` Parameter to Request Issuance of a Credential {#credential-request-using-type-specific-scope}

-In addition to a mechanism defined in (#credential-authz-request), Credential Issuers MAY support requesting authorization to issue a Credential using the OAuth 2.0 `scope` parameter.
+Credential Issuers MAY support requesting authorization to issue a Credential using the OAuth 2.0 `scope` parameter.

 When the Wallet does not know which scope value to use to request issuance of a certain Credential, it can discover it using the `scope` Credential Issuer metadata parameter defined in (#credential-issuer-parameters).
 When the flow starts with a Credential Offer, the Wallet can use the `credential_configuration_ids` parameter values to identify object(s) in the `credential_configurations_supported` map in the Credential Issuer metadata parameter and use the `scope` parameter value from that object.